open-quantum-safe/tsc/security/response-process.md

 It is also important to consider the impact on end-users.
 A longer response time can be tolerated for an experimental algorithm than for a standardized or standard-track algorithm.
 For severe vulnerabilities which the upstream is unlikely to patch in a reasonable time frame, OQS may opt to drop support---temporarily or not---for algorithms affected by the vulnerability and publish a security advisory immediately.

-COMMENT:
-As a next step, we should compile a list of upstream contacts.

 #### Determining affected subprojects